Mike-Honey/covid-19-world-vaccinations/README.md

 The dataviz is refreshed automatically, roughly every 6 hours.

-I have similar projects running for other countries:
+I have similar projects running for other specific countries, in more detail:
- - [World](https://github.com/Mike-Honey/covid-19-world-vaccinations#readme) (select country, countries, continents or global summary)
+ - [Australia](https://github.com/Mike-Honey/covid-19-au-vaccinations#readme) (select country, state or territory)
  - [New Zealand](https://github.com/Mike-Honey/covid-19-nz-vaccinations#readme) (select country, or Area/DHB)